25 Feb Top 10 best things to do in Oman

 1. Walk around Muscat

 Walking around the city center of Muscat gives you a great introduction to the Middle East.
-This safe, beautiful and easy to get-to city should be the start of every trip to Oman, to get a better understanding of the local culture.
+This safe, beautiful and easy to get-to city should be the start of every trip to Oman.
+Here you can get a better understanding of the local culture.

-Enjoy typical Omani food, visit the gates to the Palace of the Sultan, walk around Mutrah (the old city of Muscat), visit the Mutrah souq and the old fort.
+Enjoy typical Omani food, visit the gates to the Palace of the Sultan, walk around Mutrah (the old city of Muscat).
+You can also visit the Mutrah souq and the old fort.